johnbacas/GFX_Library/readme.txt

-This project contains some new versions of Adafruit Libraries (Adafruit_PCD8544, Adafruit_GFX) which respectively are named JBacas_PCD8544 & JBacas_GFX.
+This project contains some modified versions of Adafruit Libraries (Adafruit_PCD8544, Adafruit_GFX) which respectively are named JBacas_PCD8544 & JBacas_GFX.

 The JBacas_PCD8544 Library can be found at: https://github.com/johnbacas/PCD8544_Nokia5110Library.git